-Gophers and groundhogs.
-Groundhogs and gophers.
-They're both deceptively cuddly woodland rodents that scurry through underground tunnels and chow down on plants.
-But whether you're a nature nerd, a Golden Gophers football fan, or planning a pre-spring trip to Punxsutawney, Pennsylvania, you might want to know the difference between groundhogs and gophers.
+Gophers and groundhogs are both deceptively cuddly woodland rodents that scurry through underground tunnels and chow down on plants.
+But whether you’re a nature nerd, a Golden Gophers football fan, or planning an early February trip to Punxsutawney, Pennsylvania, you might want to know the difference between groundhogs and gophers.

 Despite their similar appearances and burrowing habits, groundhogs and gophers don’t have a whole lot in common—they don’t even belong to the same family.
 For example, gophers belong to the family Geomyidae, a group that includes pocket gophers (sometimes referred to as “true” gophers), kangaroo rats, and pocket mice.

-Groundhogs, meanwhile, are members of the Sciuridae (meaning shadow-tail) family and belong to the genus Marmota.
-Marmots are diurnal ground squirrels, Daniel Blumstein, a UCLA biologist and marmot expert, tells Mental Floss.
-"There are 15 species of marmot, and groundhogs are one of them," he explains.
+Groundhogs, meanwhile, are members of the family Sciuridae (meaning “shadow-tail”) and belong to the genus Marmota.
+Marmots are diurnal ground squirrels, Daniel Blumstein, a UCLA biologist and marmot expert, told Mental Floss in 2017.
+“There are 15 species of marmot, and groundhogs are one of them,” he said.

 Science aside, there are plenty of other visible differences between the two animals.
 Gophers, for example, have hairless tails, protruding yellow or brownish teeth, and fur-lined cheek pockets for storing food—all traits that make them different from groundhogs.
 The feet of gophers are often pink, while groundhogs have brown or black feet.
 And while the tiny gopher tends to weigh around two or so pounds, groundhogs can grow to around 13 pounds.